rafaelsalmon/Case-Control/README.md

 To report patient's reactions, the doctor is presented with a step-by-step registration process.

+NOTICE / DISCLOSURE

 The development of this app was requested by a freelance client.
 It doesn't represent any political or scientific view of this developer towards vaccination.

-It is being shared in Github as a showcase of my work, since this was a job that I have executed alone.
-It is also being shared for academic purposes and it is small enough to be able to be comprehended end-to-end pretty quickly.
-The duration of development was also small.
+It is being shared in Github as a showcase of my work, since this was a job that I have executed alone, in a very short period of time.
+It is also being shared for academic purposes and it is small enough to be able to be comprehended end-to-end pretty quickly, and because it can be refactored into a more generic version or domain-specific versions and provide utility for different applications.

+DEVELOPMENT PROCESS

 Tech steps included:

 * Creating a Template Asp.Net MVC app;
-* Bulding the Model and inserting user-friendly Strings to be used in UI with Property Attributes.
+* Bulding the Model and inserting user-friendly Strings to be used in UI with Property Attributes;
 * Enabling and configuring Migrations;
 * Scaffolding Controllers and Views;
 * Creating a Database in SQL Azure;